lauraxxsantos/Portfolio_LauraSantos/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
-This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.

 # About me
 Hi !
 My name is Laura Santos.
 I found a passion for data analytics in the last quarter of my Bachelors.
 Since then I have been on a steady journey to develop my data analytic skills to have an equipped toolbelt for data analysis and data visualization.